 Importing the Transport Request

-ABAP scanning is available as a premium component of Fortify Static Code Analyzer.
-If you purchased a license that includes this capability, you need to import the Fortify ABAP Extractor transport request on your SAP Server.
+To scan ABAP code, you need to import the Fortify ABAP Extractor transport request on your SAP Server.

 The Fortify transport request is located in the SAP\Extractor.zip package.
 The package is located in the Tools directory: